 The 13th hole at the beautiful Muirfield course in Edinburgh provided the inspiration for the design of this hole and this is evident in the difficult bunker positions, deep rough and hollows protecting the long green which slopes back to front.

 The first of our St Andrews inspired designs is based on the 11th hole from the Old Course.
-A similarly tactical challenge playing to a shallow and wide green protected by a series of bunkers to the right of the fairway and split by a bunker placed centrally in front of the green.
+Playing to a shallow and wide green protected by a series of bunkers to the right of the fairway and split by a bunker placed centrally in front of the green.

-Most golfers select one and often two clubs extra to make use of the slope at the back of the green to make for a less difficult putt however the challenge of hitting the green safely results in most putting positions being relatively easy.
-Make no mistake though, if you are unlucky enough to hit the first of the right hand bunkers you need to ensure your next shot matches your selection to avoid another sand visit.
+Select one or two clubs extra to make use of the slope at the back of the green to make for a less difficult putt.
+If you are unlucky enough to hit the first of the right hand bunkers you need to ensure your next shot matches your selection to avoid another sand visit.

 Inspired by the 17th ‘Road Hole’ on St Andrews Old Course which is probably one of the world’s most famous golf holes.
 We don’t have a huge hotel!… but this hole does require a long carry off the tee, just like St Andrews.